MadCzarls/symfony-docker/README.md

 # Usage

 Clone repository, `cd` inside, create `docker-compose.yml` based on `docker-compose.yml.dist` with `cp docker-compose.yml.dist docker-compose.yml` command.
 If needed, change configuration according to the comments inside.
-Then define your `APP_SECRET` in the correct file based on your ENV (`docker/php/.env.app.[dev/prod]`) and run afterwards:
+Then define your `APP_SECRET` in the correct file based on your ENV (`docker/php/.env.app.[dev/prod]`).
+You can change PHP memory limit in `docker/php/config/docker-php-memlimit.init` file if you want.
+Afterwards run:

 <pre>
 docker-compose build